LFCCM 2025: Friday 9 May – Sunday 18 May 2025

 Tuesday 13 May

-3:15pm, Tuesday 13 MayLunchtime Choral RecitalSouthwark CathedralThe Festival’s own professional vocal ensemble performs themed selections by both British and international composers from the LFCCM’s open submission project for new sacred music, “Call for Scores”, including new works by young composers.
+3:15pm, Tuesday 13 MayAfternoon Choral RecitalSouthwark CathedralThe Festival’s own professional vocal ensemble performs themed selections by both British and international composers from the LFCCM’s open submission project for new sacred music, “Call for Scores”, including new works by young composers.

 5:30pm, Tuesday 13 MayChoral EvensongKing’s College LondonMusic by Kristina Arakelyan, Kerensa Briggs, Matthew Kaner, and Edward Nesbit